pg971/SEPwC_landslides_python/README.md

 Use `geopandas` to load shapefile data and manage most of the data wrangling.

-The `rasterio` module can handle the raster data and a number of other features you need
+The `rasterio` module can handle the raster data and a number of other features you need.

 The `sklearn.ensamble.RandomForestClassifier` can be used to generate the fitting function to generate the probability map.
 This can be done by extracting data from all of your rasters under the landslides shapefile into a geopandas data frame.
-You'll also need negative samples (hint: same length!).
-You send this into The RF classifier and then use `predict`!
+You'll also need negative samples, i.e. where landslides do not occur (hint: will need to be the same length as the landslide data!).
+You send these into The RF classifier and then use `predict` to make a model!

 The data in the RF classifier should probably be split into "test" and "train", there is a function in `sklearn` to do that for you (`test_train_split`).
 It might be helpful to print the accuracy score